-John calculated hits per 1000 information from annual report data.
-Data is also supplied by Okie 811.
+Randy calculated hits per 1000 information from annual report data.
+Randy tabulates causal information.

 - a.
 Operator/ excavator are the two largest stakeholder groups responsible for reporting.
-Excavators are higher. - b.
-Operators participate in the one call expo and Home and garden show, Training activities have decreased the last few years because of covid.
-John has done presentations at these venues.
-Call Okie also does presentations and this group is composed of pipeline operators. - c.
-The State did approximately 60 damage prevention investigations resulting in 40 violation letters.
-There were 22 operator violations and 18 excavator violations. - d.
+Excavators are highest cause of damage. - b.
+Operators participate in the one call expo and home and garden show, Randy and Billy have done presentations at these venues. - c.
+The State did approximately 11 damage prevention investigations resulting in 11 violation letters.
+There were 7 operator violations and 4 excavator violations. - d.
 Operators are regulated to comply with the public awareness programs.
-These programs are evaluated by state.

-5 General Comments: Info Only = No Points
+These programs are evaluated by state. - 5 General Comments: Info Only = No Points

-There were no issues in Part F
+There were no issues with Part F